AlexiyOrlov/satako/README.md

-Satako is a library for Forge modding, which I use in many mods.
+Satako is a library for Neoforge modding, which I use in many mods.
 It contains:

 + simple to use class for color
 + custom Slot implementation